chrpro/TinyEVM/README.md

 Source code of the TinyEVM System (to be published) in <b>40th IEEE - ICDCS 2020</b> conference.

-# TinyEVM: Off-Chain Smart Contracts on Low-Power IoT
+# TinyEVM: Off-Chain Smart Contracts on Low-Power IoT Devices
 <b>Chistos Profentzas</b>, Magnus Almgren, and Olaf Landsiedel.
 In Proceedings of the 40th IEEE International Conference on Distributed Computing Systems (ICDCS), 2020.